The 55 Best Road Trips in America

 Austin to New Orleans

-The Big Easy is a fantastic conclusion to any U.S. road trip, but making this journey from Austin, Texas, is extra special because, as GapYear.com explains, “you’ll see some crazy roadkill (think alligators and possums), some amazingly delicious fast food outlets (make sure to try Popeye’s in Louisiana) and some stunning countryside featuring bridges over epic swamps, farms in the middle of nowhere and thick, lush forests.”
-Driving straight through is roughly nine hours, but the benefits of stretching it for an out-of-this-world NASA day in Houston, a tasty crawfish boil in Lake Charles, and the chance to better understand race in America at plantations and antebellum estates, are immeasurable.
+The Big Easy might be the best of all possible road trip destinations to cap a U.S. road trip, but making this journey from Austin, Texas, is extra special because, as GapYear.com explains, you will probably come across some unusual roadkill (like alligators and possums), taste incredible Cajun cuisine, and drive by Insta-worthy sights such as bridges over enormous swamps, farms in the middle of nowhere, and stunning forests.
+Driving straight through is roughly nine hours, but we recommend allotting more time for an out-of-this-world NASA day in Houston, a tasty crawfish boil in Lake Charles, and the chance to better understand race in America at various plantations and antebellum estates.
 To explore more of our country’s history, check out these 12 American landmarks that celebrate Black culture.

 A thousand miles through Arizona